iFenixx/Electra-Jailbreak-11.2-11.4.1-Final-Version/README.md

 1.3.2 Changelog :

--Now ships with both Cydia and Sileo installed by default (Cydia will eventually no longer be shipped by default, but will always be installable)
+- Now ships with both Cydia and Sileo installed by default (Cydia will eventually no longer be shipped by default, but will always be installable)

 1.3.1 Changelog :